 Magnificent Bastard: The Scorpion Clan specializes in this trope, but there are plenty to be found among the other clans, as well.

-Including at least one Scorpion-trained Emperor (Toturi III), and current Emerald Champion, Shosuro Jimen.
+Including at least one Scorpion-trained Emperor (Toturi III), and an Emerald Champion, Shosuro Jimen.

 Of all people, Hida Kisada had two: one, when realizing his son Hida Sukune, whom he had sacrificed to Fu Leng, had returned as a sacred spirit AND forgiven Kisada.
 Later, after Kisada's own resurrection, he found a previously unknown heir, a Dragon with less concern with battle than with law, and showed the boy favor anyway — proving that even Kisada can change.